joeybuczek/templatenodepassport/README.md

-## Template for NodeJS using Passport for Authentication
+## Template for NodeJS using Passport for Local and Twitter Authentications

 Versions: